isaquelosoas/pokedex/README.md

 ## Contribute

-You can check out [pedro-places repository](https://github.com/isaquelosoas/pedro-places) - your feedback and contributions are welcome!
+You can check out [pokedex repository](https://github.com/isaquelosoas/pokedex) - your feedback and contributions are welcome!